Windsor Essex Pelee Island

 • Devonwood Conservation Area (Stonedust) – 5km – This trail within a 38-hectare forest is in the outskirts of Windsor, but is as far from urban as you can get.
 Just north of Cabana Road, this beautiful woodland is a habitat for owls and bats and has a network of excellent multi-use trails which links to the nearby 2km Devonwood Bike Trail running north.

 • LaSalle Bike Trails (Mixed) – One of a growing network of on and off-road trails in the city.
-With 40 KM of paved trails in LaSalle, you can walk, jog or ride your bicycle throughout the town.
-There are 16 signs along the trails.
+With 50km of paved trails in LaSalle, you can walk, jog or ride your bicycle throughout the town.

 • Grand Marais Bike Trail (Mixed) – 8km – This trail runs northeast from the LaSalle-Windsor boundary through Spring Garden Park along or parallel to Turkey Creek, towards the Chrysler Canada Assembly Plant in the centre of Windsor.
 Caution is required at rail-line crossing and at the E.C.Row Expressway junction.

-• Southwood Lakes (Paved) – 12.5km – A mix of multi-use paths and bike lanes in this southern part of Windsor; also connects to Devonwoods Conservation Area.
+• Southwood Lakes (Paved) – 12.5km – A mix of multi-use paths and bike lanes in this southern part of Windsor; also connects to Devonwood Conservation Area.

 • Windsor Arts Bike Route (Self-guided) (Road and Paved Trail) – This tour starts near the Ambassador Bridge, then heads south through city streets and features Windsor’s many unique sculptures, historic murals, awesome street art and eclectic galleries.

-Windsor Loop – This mega-loop is a work in progress.
+Windsor Loop – This mega-loop is a work in progress and is now mostly complete.
 The City’s 20-year plan is to create a bicycle-friendly beltway, using trails, bike lanes and signed low-traffic streets, which circumnavigates the entire city and connects neighbouring communities.
 It will incorporate many local trails, including the River Walk Trail, Ganatchio Trail, West Windsor Recreationway, and others.
 The Windsor Loop is a 42.5 km (26.4 miles) circular loop that connects the city around its perimeter, joining city neighbourhoods and providing access to the Trans Canada Trail.
 A majority of the Loop is in place with the exception of a few key segments.

 The trails listed below are all multi use; trail conditions and usage may differ.